 This solution addresses the key issue #4 “Signalling overload due to Malicious Applications on the UE”.
 The RAN is able to protect itself against overload case caused by massive number of misbehaving CIoT UEs.

-The solution assumes that the attacker controls massive infrequent CIoT UEs who send the user data in NAS signallings by having access to the application on the UE, and the UE part that is responsible for executing the radio instructions remains untouched.
+The solution assumes that the attacker controls massive infrequent CIoT UEs who send the user data in NAS signalling by having access to the application on the UE, and the UE part that is responsible for executing the radio instructions remains untouched.
 When the misbehaving CIoT UEs controlled by the attacker trigger a DDoS attack to the external AF, the RAN is a potential victim due to the need to pass heavy NAS traffic flow across the RAN given there are sufficiently large number of misbehaving UEs served by the same RAN.
 The RAN has high risk of overload due to highly faster data transmission rate than 4G.

 This solution provides mechanism for RAN to reject the malicious CIoT UEs in case of overload.
 Detection function (DF) detects potential malicious i CIoT UEs and reports the UE list to the AMF, the AMF distributes part of the UE list to the affected RAN.

 RAN will handle the list based on RAN status, when the RAN works well, it does not handle the potential malicious UEs, because DF may not detect the UEs with 100% precision.
 Only in case that RAN is going to be overloaded, it may handle these potential malicious UEs with high priority so that the RAN has more resource for normal UEs.
-When the RAN recoveys, the mitigation will be stopped.
+When the RAN recovers, the mitigation will be stopped.
 It is a balance between UE and RAN usability, and it is a way to reduce impact of UE’s normal service.

 6.17.2 Solution details